TobiOnabolu/TobiOnabolu/README.md

 # About me

-- I am a Computer Science student at the University of Wilfrid Laurier University.📕
+- I am a Computer Science student at the University of Wilfrid Laurier University 📕
-- I am currently working on a Crypto Trading Bot. 💰
+- I am currently working on: [Crypto Trading Bot](https://github.com/TobiOnabolu/CryptoBot) 💰